pie chart

 ----conclusion----

 To wrap things, I think that these strategies actually synergize really well and might be legacy playable.
-I loved Cascade/Balance in modern, the deck was pretty competitive in its heyday (though not played much), but it never had the tools it needed to work in legacy.
-Modern used to be a much faster and more combo-oriented format, too!
-I had thought about rectors and balance and gargadon before, but it was the loss of the modern deck and the spoilering of the new Flares that made me really want to build this.
+I loved Cascade/Balance in modern but it felt like it never had the tools it needed to work in legacy.
+I had thought about rectors and balance before, but it was the loss of the modern deck (I had another version without simians I played online up until the V.O. ban), and then the spoilering of the new Flares made me really want to build this.
 In practice I thought the rector and balance bits complimented eachother really well, each playing to both the strengths and weaknesses of the other.
 There were some frustrating moments and losses where we were too slow, couldn't find the Cavern of Souls when we needed it, got Oppo'd, but there were just as many games where we stuck a turn 2 uncounterable Ugin and won, and even more games where we did it turn 4 or 5 or even turn 10 with 3 life left and still won.

 Anyways, just a crazy meme idea but it totally blew me away with the performance.
 It was tons of fun, effective, and pretty inexpensive by legacy standards, I think (about $2k and that's almost all in the 4 duals), maybe this crazy science experiment could be an actual deck lol.
 Is cascade balance it the best shell for rectors in legacy?
 No clue, but it IS powerful as hell against some of the best decks in the meta--as is evidenced by our 19-10 winrate!